dw31/spark-unit-testing/README.md

-# Spark DataFrame Utilities
+# Spark DataFrame Testing

 This project is meant to illustrate the testing of PySpark functions.
-It is a comprehensive library of utility functions for PySpark DataFrames with automated testing via GitHub Actions.
+We use GitHub Actions to test a comprehensive library of utility functions for PySpark DataFrames.

 ## Features